|Nutrition Facts (per serving)|

 - 1 cup sugar

 - 1 cup flour (all-purpose)

 - 2 tablespoons butter (melted)

-- Place rack in middle of oven and heat it to 325 degrees.
-Coat a 9-inch springform pan with cooking spray, place a parchment circle in the bottom, and spray again.
+Place rack in middle of oven and heat it to 325 F. Coat a 9-inch springform pan with cooking spray, place a parchment circle in the bottom, and spray again.
 Or do the same with a 13x9-inch pan.

-- When ready to assemble a torte, invert sponge onto a parchment-lined work surface and peel off parchment paper sponge was baked on.
-Slice into 3 layers and fill.
+When ready to assemble a torte, invert sponge onto a parchment-lined work surface and peel off the parchment paper the sponge was baked on.
+Slice into three layers and fill.